CS2103AUG2016-T10-C4/Main/test/java/ruby/keyboardwarrior/ManualTesting/TestScript.md

 ###Add Deadline with only date###
 1. **Input**: add a deadline by 081116
-2. **Output**: "17) a deadline task by Tue 08-Nov-2016" will appear at the bottom of Deadlines, number of Deadlines will be updated to 17
+2. **Output**: "17) a deadline by Tue 08-Nov-2016" will appear at the bottom of Deadlines, number of Deadlines will be updated to 17

 ###Add Deadline with date and time###
 1. **Input**: add another deadline by 081116 2359